fepitre/qubes-builderv2/README.md

 ```

 Then, clone default DispVM based on Fedora 35 `fedora-35-dvm` as `qubes-builder-dvm`.
 Set at least `30GB` for its
-private volume.You need to install `rpc/qubesbuilder.FileCopyIn` and `rpc/qubesbuilder.FileCopyOut` inside `fedora-35`.
+private volume.You need to install `rpc/qubesbuilder.FileCopyIn` and `rpc/qubesbuilder.FileCopyOut` in
+`qubes-builder-dvm` at location `/usr/local/etc/qubes-rpc`.

 Assuming that your qube hosting `qubes-builder` is called `work-qubesos` (else you need to adjust policies), in `dom0`,
 copy `rpc/policy/50-qubesbuilder.policy` to `/etc/qubes/policy.d`.